CivicActions/accessibility/pages/home.md

     href: /link/
   content: CivicActions Accessibility is where CivicActions team members and our partners learn from and support one another to make digital government services more accessible for everyone.

-tagline: We're open.
+tagline: We're open and agile.
 intro: |
-  CivicActions Accessibility is an open project and community and adopts an open approach to government web accessibility.
+  CivicActions Accessibility is an open, agile project and community.
+We work iteratively, in public.
 [Learn more.](open)

 graphics:
   - image: